Landscape photography of the Lakes, Dales, Moors and Wolds

 The upper and lower sections of Borrowdale are separated by the Jaws of Borrowdale: a pinch point in the valley where the Derwent flows between the rocky outcrops of Castle Crag and King’s How.
 This heavily wooded section of the valley is a joy to walk in autumn, even on a cloudy day.

-To buy a high quality print of 'Low Hows Wood and the River Derwent', either with or without a frame, please click the above button.
-All photographs are securely packaged before being dispatched and are subject to a 30 day money back guarantee should you not be entirely happy with your purchase.
+High quality prints of 'Low Hows Wood and the River Derwent', are available, either with or without a frame, or as greetings cards or jisaw puzzles.
+All goods are securely packaged before being dispatched and are subject to a 30 day money back guarantee should you not be entirely happy with your purchase.
 Should you have any questions please contact me and I will reply as soon as possible.

 Alternatively to buy a license to use the photo for commercial purposes please view my collection on alamy.